madhavpandey33/track-me/README.md

 # TRACK-ME
-## Responsible for registering track-me user requests for their package
+## Used by user who wants to track and get notified about their package

 ## Pre-requisites:
 * Node v8 and above